squallg/men-base/readme.md

-# Men base: a quick start base for MongoDB Express Node stack
+# M-E-N Base: a quick start base for MongoDB-Express-Node stack

-Men base is a simple and flexible quick start base to create fullstack webapps using Node, Express and MongoDB with MVC architecture.
-As far as it's still a "work in progress", this project will be updated quite often.
-When cloning this repo for a new project, don't forget to check for updates.
+M-E-N Base is a simple and flexible quick start base to create fullstack webapps using Node, Express and MongoDB with MVC architecture.

 ## Getting started

 ### Prerequisites

-To run men-base, you need a recent version of Node, Express and MongoDB installed (obviously).
+To run M-E-N Base, you need a recent version of Node, Express and MongoDB installed (obviously).
 If it's not the case, here are some useful links:

 * [node](https://nodejs.org)
 * [express](http://expressjs.com)